 Fundamentally, access control is broken down into IAAA:

 - Identification is the assertion of a user's name or identification such as a User ID or email address.

 - Authentication provides proof that the user is who they claim to be.
 This is still most commonly done with passwords.

-- Authorisation is granting permissions to the user, or not.
-It could be that the user is not authorised and therefore has no permissions, or the user could be granted permissions for read, write, full control, etc.
+- Authorization is granting permissions to the user, or not.
+It could be that the user is not authorized and therefore has no permissions, or the user could be granted permissions for read, write, full control, etc.

 - Accountability is tracking what happened.
 The log shows that a user attempted access or gained access.
 The log could also include all the actions the user takes.

 Within IAAA, authentication might be the most important topic today.
 Passwords are still the most common authentication on most systems.
 They are typically not very secure, however, because they are easy to crack.

 If a password is short enough, the hacker has little trouble figuring out what it is.
 Hackers use a password-guessing attack that entails brute force – trying all possible combinations.
 Or the attacker could use a password-cracking attack, which entails using a program to recreate passwords that hash to the same value.

 There are three authentication types or factors in use today.
 They are: